 There are some standard sizes available in the market and you could also customize some envelopes according to the size you need.
 Based on the size, envelopes are divided into-

 Used for business and office purposes.
 The famous size among this is the size No.10

-These are used for heavier content like catalogues and brochures.
+These are used for heavier content like catalogs and brochures.

 These are the A series envelopes and are used for personal purposes.

-Used for enclosing books, thick stacks of paper or heavy catalogues and come with a flap on the long side of the envelope.
+Used for enclosing books, thick stacks of paper or heavy catalogs and come with a flap on the long side of the envelope.